boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **Bauble**: Yes, and yes.
 > We'll get into it.

+The Collective was established 17 months after the TITANs' disappearance, with the intent of counter-balancing the much greater rate at which the Capitalist polities of the Inner System were capable of resleeving infugees.
+(As a point of trivia, it was originally named after its founding habitat, Humble Beginnings.
+Later, for different reasons, both were renamed, the hab to Égalité and the Collective to Skyward.)

 ## Founding Values

 The Skyward Collective was founded by small cooperative of anarchist thinkers, activists, and partisans operating on an autonomist-aligned habitat in the Jovian Greeks.